grosser/kennel/Readme.md

     cd kennel && git add . && git commit -m 'initial'
     ```
  - add a basic projects and teams so others can copy-paste to get started
- - setup travis (CI) build for your repo
+ - setup CI build for your repo (travis and Github Actions supported)
- - uncomment `.travis.yml` section for datadog updates on merge
+ - uncomment `.travis.yml` section for datadog updates on merge (TODO: example setup for Github Actions)
  - follow `Setup` in your repos Readme.md
 <!-- NOT IN -->